-Video transcript: Clip from Order and Disorder, Episode 2.
+Video transcript: clip from Order and Disorder, Episode 2, first broadcast on BBC Four on 23 Oct 2012

 JIM AL-KHALILI:

 Turing had to find a way of getting machines to understand instructions like 'add', 'subtract', 'multiply', 'divide', and so on... in the same way that humans do.